NateSpangler/startup/notes.md

 ## React Part 2: Reactivity

 The simon code helped me to understand how to implement react and make the website interactive.

+However, I had used chatgpt to write a lot of the ball.jsx and play.jsx files so I had to redo those and switch some things because it was super buggy.